4rt-Net/Art_AI/README.md

 🧠 - Observation:

 A flattened fog state representing the current visibility of the map.
-The player's normalized position in the environment.
+The player's normalized position in the environment.<br />
 The minimap simulation window will show up as black, this is to reduce graphical processing reliance and run the simuatlion headless on primarily CPU.

 🎯 - Reward System: